Healthy eating tips for people with arthritis

 Supplements for the side effects of medication

-Certain nutrition supplements may be prescribed by your specialist team/GP because they can be useful in preventing the side effects of medications.
+Your specialist team or GP may prescribe certain nutrition supplements because they can be useful in preventing the side effects of medications.

 Folic acid supplements may help prevent some of the side effects of methotrexate, a conventional disease modifying anti-rheumatic drug (cDMARD), commonly used in first line management of RA.